2012 United States House of Representatives elections in Georgia

-The 2012 United States House of Representatives elections in Georgia were held on Tuesday, November 6, 2012, and elected the 14 U.S. Representatives from the state, one from each of the state's 14 congressional districts, an increase of one seat following the 2010 United States Census.
+The 2012 United States House of Representatives elections in Georgia were held on Tuesday, November 6, 2012, and elected the 14 U.S. Representatives from the state, one from each of the state's 14 congressional districts, an increase of one seat following the 2010 United States census.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election.
 The party primary elections were held on July 31, 2012, and the run-off on August 21, 2012.

 The new congressional map, drawn and passed by the Republican-controlled Georgia General Assembly, was signed into law by Governor Nathan Deal on September 7, 2011.
 The new district, numbered the 9th, is based in Hall County.
-The map also makes the 12th district, currently represented by Democrat John Barrow, much more favorable to Republicans.
+The map also made the 12th district, then represented by Democrat John Barrow, much more favorable to Republicans.

 Overview

 By district

 Results of the 2012 United States House of Representatives elections in Georgia by district: